donpepe0/linuxlessons/_pages/filesystem/en/disk-partitioning.md

 First we'll need to partition our disk.
 There are many tools available to do this:

-* fdisk - basic command-line partitioning tool, it does not support GPT
+* `fdisk` - basic command-line partitioning tool, it does not support GPT
-* parted - this is a command line tool that supports both MBR and GPT partitioning
+* `parted` - this is a command line tool that supports both MBR and GPT partitioning
-* gparted - this is the GUI version of parted
+* `gparted` - this is the GUI version of parted
-* gdisk - fdisk, but it does not support MBR only GPT
+* `gdisk` - `fdisk`, but it does not support MBR only GPT

 Let's use parted to do our partitioning.
-Let's say I connect the USB device and we see the device name is /dev/sdb2.
+Let's say I connect the USB device and we see the device name is `/dev/sdb2`.

 **Launch parted**